emmanuelofor/alx-system_engineering-devops/0x01-shell_permissions/README.md

 chmod --reference=olleh hello - Write a script that sets the mode of the file hello the same as olleh’s mode. chmod -R ugo+X * - Create a script that adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users.
-Regular files should not be changed. mkdir my_dir -m=751- Create a script that creates a directory called my_dir with permissions 751 in the working directory.
+Regular files should not be changed. mkdir my_dir -m=751- Create a script that creates a directory called my_dir with permissions 751 in the working directory. chgrp school hello- Write a script that changes the group owner to school for the file hello